We are here to help you

 After office hours, or if you need emergency help, contact our Campus Watch team, who are available 24 hours a day, 7 days a week.

-Our Student Support Team along with academic departments and other support staff provide a comprehensive introduction to life in Dunedin and studying at the University of Otago Language Centre and Foundation Year.
+Our Student Support Team along with academic departments and other support staff provide a comprehensive introduction to life in Dunedin and studying at the University of Otago English Language Centre and Foundation Year.

 The orientation programme includes: